The Complete Yoga Flexibility Guide: Props, Tips & Beginner Routines

 Progressing with Props

 Start with props for alignment and comfort.
-As flexibility improves, try lower block heights or shorter strap lengths.
-Even advanced yogis use props for deeper stretches or restorative poses—don’t ditch them too soon!
+As you open up, lower the blocks or shorten the strap.
+Even advanced yogis lean on props for deeper work or rest days—don’t ditch them too soon.

 Setting Up Your Home Yoga Space